In order to get up and running Heaps you'll need to install Haxe (the language), Visual Studio Code (the editor) and Heaps itself (the engine).

-Installing Haxe and Heaps
+Installing Heaps using haxelib

 haxelib install heaps

-Installing Visual Studio Code + Haxe support
+Installing Visual Studio Code

-The recommended editor for creating Heaps applications is Visual Studio Code:
+The recommended editor for creating Heaps applications is Visual Studio Code:Visual Studio Code

 Click on the Extension panel (fourth icon on the left side bar of VSCode), search

 haxe and install Haxe Extension Pack that will contain everything you need for Haxe support.

 While Haxe and Heaps can out of the box compile to an expanding list of targets, follow these additional steps to be able to compile to HashLink, a Haxe virtual machine axed on high performance and quick compilation.